jumanjihouse/docker-gocd/README.md

 script/test
 ```

-:warning: The above command pulls `jumanjiman/gocd-*` and
+:warning: The above command pulls `jumanjiman/gocd-*` trusted builds and
 can take several minutes to complete.